marijnh/Eloquent-JavaScript/05_higher_order.md

 But how do we get the character codes in a string?

 In [Chapter ?](values) I mentioned that JavaScript ((string))s are encoded as a sequence of 16-bit numbers.
 These are called _((code unit))s_.
 A ((Unicode)) ((character)) code was initially supposed to fit within such a unit (which gives you a little over 65,000 characters).
 When it became clear that wasn't going to be enough, many people balked at the need to use more memory per character.
-To address these concerns, ((UTF-16)), the format used by JavaScript strings, was invented.
+To address these concerns, ((UTF-16)), the format also used by JavaScript strings, was invented.
 It describes most common characters using a single 16-bit code unit but uses a pair of two such units for others.

 {{index error}}